tezos-commons/baseDAO/docs/specification.md

   ; transfers : transfer_type list
   }
 ```

-and an empty `contract_extra`.
+One can use the 'template/callback.mligo` and `template/storage.mligo` modules

-One can use the template.mligo module to derive a new variant by copying it and
+to derive a new variant by copying it and filling in the placeholders defining
-filling in the placeholders defining custom logic and types.
+custom logic and types.

 DAO configuration value parameters are captured by the `config` type: